meta-llama/llama-stack-apps/README.md

 > [!TIP]
 > You might need to use the flag `--disable-ipv6` to  Disable IPv6 support

-Now that the Distribution server is setup, the next thing would be to run an agentic app using AgenticSystem APIs.
+Now that the Stack server is setup, the next thing would be to run an agentic app using AgenticSystem APIs.

 We have built sample scripts, notebooks and a UI chat interface ( using [Mesop]([url](https://google.github.io/mesop/)) ! ) to help you get started.